-• Footwear Selection: When purchasing footwear, select a type that can work well in any conditions.
+- Footwear Selection: When purchasing footwear, select a type that is meant for winter walking conditions.
 The sole should be a non-skid, treaded composite material; not a smooth, non-treaded material made of plastic or leather.
-They should be water repellent to keep your feet warm and dry.
-Select a pair that will provide ankle support when walking on uneven ground.
+They should be water repellant to keep your feet warm and dry.
+Select a pair that will provide ankle support when walking on uneven ground. - Outdoor/Indoor Footwear: Outdoor boots will offer the best traction when walking from the vehicle to the home.
+These may be bulky to wear inside the home, so take along an indoor pair of shoes that you can change into. - Pull Over Ice Grippers: When ice or slippery conditions are present, consider the use of pull over ice grippers to offer additional traction. - · Parking Vehicle: If possible, choose a parking spot with good lighting and that is clear of snow and ice.